Ezra Lippert, Seminarian

 What is the Sacrament of Confirmation?

-Confirmation is one of the three Sacraments of Initiation.
-It joins the baptized more closely to the Church, strengthens them with the outpouring of the Gifts of the Holy Spirit, makes them witnesses of Christ, and gives special help to spread and defend the faith.
+Confirmation is the last of the three Sacraments of Initiation (Baptism, Eucharist, Confrimation).
+It joins the baptized more closely to the Church, strengthens them with the outpouring of the gifts of the Holy Spirit, empowers them as stronger witnesses of Christ, and gives special help to spread and defend the faith.
 (Call to Celebrate: Confirmation)

 What is the role of the family in the preparation for the Sacrament of Confirmation?